bennettmorrison/gmail/README.md

 You can use also `#label` method instead of `#mailbox`:

     gmail.label("Faxes").emails {|email| ... }

+To use the read-only mode with a mailbox, simply add true to the `#label` call

+    gmail.label("Faxes", true).emails
+    gmail.in_label("Faxes", true).emails
+    gmail.mailbox("Faxes", true).emails

 Save just the first attachment from the newest unread email (assuming pdf):